RenderKit/ospray/doc/api.md

 ### Unstructured Volumes

 Unstructured volumes can have its topology and geometry freely defined.
 Geometry can be composed of tetrahedral, wedge, or hexahedral cell types.
-Data format matches VTK and consists from five arrays: vertex 3D positions, cell indices (locations), cell types, vertex indices and array of cell values.
+Data format optinally matches VTK and consists from multiple
+arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
 An unstructured volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.

 Sampled cell values can be specified either per-vertex (`vertex.value`) or per-cell (`cell.value`).
 If both arrays are set, `cell.value` takes precedence.

-Similar to [triangle mesh], each tetrahedron is formed by a group of indices into the vertices.
-For each vertex, the corresponding (by array index) data value will be used for sampling when rendering.
-The index order for each tetrahedron is the same as `VTK_TETRA`: bottom triangle counterclockwise, then the top vertex.
+Similar to a mesh, each cell is formed by a group of indices into the vertices.
+For each vertex, the corresponding (by array index) data value will be used for sampling when rendering, if specified.
+The index order for a tetrahedron is the same as `VTK_TETRA`: bottom triangle counterclockwise, then the top vertex.

 For wedge cells, each wedge is formed by a group of six indices into the